renesas-rz/rzv_drp-ai_tvm/how-to/sample_app/docs/human_pose_estimation/hrnet/README.md

 #### Inference
 The Object files `hrnet_onnx` are generated from HRNet pre-trained model provided by MMPose framework as described in [Model Information](#model-information).
-Please refer to [Compile Tutorial](../../../../../tutorials) for more details on compiling model.

 #### Post-processing
 Post-processing is processed by CPU.